rvaiya/keyd/docs/DESIGN.md

   - Made the man page less war and peacey

-## Non backward-compatible changes:
+## Non backward-compatible changes

+  - Replaced three arg overload() with a more flexible timeout() mechanism

+  - Layers are now fully transparent.
+That is, bindings are drawn on the basis of activation order with [main] being active by default.

-  - Modifiers now apply to all bindings with the exception of modifiers associated with the layer in which the key is bound.
+  - Modifiers now apply to all bindings with the exception of modifiers associated with the active layer.

     Rationale:

-    The end result is more intuitive and allows for modifiers to be paired with layer entries.
+    The end result is more intuitive and in conjunction with transparency allows modifiers to be paired with layer entries without having to use layer nesting (#103).

     E.G